Design that

 Amazon Developer Experience

-Start simple; earn fidelity.
+Start simple, earn fidelity.

 My personal design philosophy revolves around keeping things as human-centered (and efficient) as possible.
 As the connective tissue between functions, I use research and data to drive decision making and unblock process and facilitate cross-functional collaboration to bridge gaps and build trust.
-Research and data drive my decisions and design is how I communicate them.
+Research and data drive my decisions, design is how I communicate them.

 I start with the simplest artifact that reduces ambiguity (e.g., a question, a sketch, a research plan) and increase fidelity as the unknown shrinks.
 Every step is a decision about what to learn next!